Drought response measures

 We recognise that within our community, water is an enabler of economic activity and growth, as well as liveability.
 Many of the measures we use to ensure a safe and reliable water supply to our community are outlined below.

-Within NSW Government's Lower Hunter Water Plan, measures are in place to reduce the amount of water required to serve the Lower Hunter’s needs, make better use of existing storages, and provide extra supply as a contingency in extreme droughts.
+Within NSW Government's Lower Hunter Water Security Plan, measures are in place to reduce the amount of water required to serve the Lower Hunter’s needs, make better use of existing storages, and provide extra supply as a contingency in extreme droughts.
 Our permanent water conservation measures, called Smart Water Choices are now in place to help our community maintain great water saving behaviours.

 Smart Water Choices